After

 section of roof tiles was then glued to a board to see that the pattern

 was correct.
-This was then painted with a stain to achieve the antique
+This was then painted with a heavily diluted driftwood

-look.
-The result is shown on the photograph on the right.
+it adhered only to the low spots.
+The result is shown on the photograph

 After the chimneys were mounted, the roof tiles were glued to the roof